Recycling Rocks - The Green Festival Guide

 Love the Farm, Leave No Trace.

-The aim of organiser and farm owner Michael Eavis is to encourage festival goers to travel by public transport, aiming to get 40,000 people travelling to Glastonbury by coach and train this year – nearly a third of all Festival goers.
-Great new initiatives on recycling and more efficient ways of powering the festival activities are also being brought in this year.
+The aim of organiser and farm owner Michael Eavis is to encourage festival goers to create a greener Glastonbury, travelling by public transport, aiming to get 40,000 people travelling to Glastonbury by coach and train – nearly a third of all Festival goers.
+Great new initiatives on recycling and more efficient ways of powering the festival activities have also being brought in.

-The Green police will again be out in force at the Glastonbury Festival and their message is still the same: Use the toilets provided, Use the bins provided, and Use the Cigarette 'BUTT BINS'.
+The Green police were once again out in force at the Glastonbury Festival with their message: Use the toilets provided, Use the bins provided, and Use the Cigarette 'BUTT BINS'.
 Prompting festival goers to keep the festival clean and save the environment.

-In the lead up and during the festival organisers will be using a fleet of New Holland tractors, all capable of running on 100% biodiesel refined from used cooking oil sourced in the UK.
-These will be used during the festival to keep the site clean.
+In the lead up and during the festival, organisers use a fleet of New Holland tractors, all capable of running on 100% biodiesel refined from used cooking oil sourced in the UK.
+These are also used during the festival to keep the site clean.

-Glastonbury have a Green Policy set up, which can be found at the following link: http://www.glastonburyfestivals.co.uk/information/green-glastonbury/our-green-policies
+Glastonbury also have a Green Policy set up.

 Shambala Festival